 Seeds of Change: These seeds are all 100% certified organic and everything I have ordered from them has come out perfectly.
 They don’t carry as wide of a variety selection as I prefer, but they are a very dependable, service-oriented company.

 Totally Tomatoes: This has been my go-to catalog for a number of years.
 They have a huge number of heirloom AND hybrid varities.
 I always include some of the better hybrids in my order, as they generally have better disease resistance and some are just as flavorable as the heirlooms.

 Not all of my customers can successfully grow heirlooms, and I include a range of hybrids for specific purposes (like Bush Champion for patio tomatoes) in my overall order.
 They also carry a wide range of sweet and hot peppers.

 Prices range somewhere between Baker Creek and Pinetree.
 Germination is dependable.
-They are not organic, but they probably have the largest range of varieties.
+They are not exclusively organic, but they probably have the largest range of varieties.